diku-dk/dpp-e2023-pub/project-suggestions.md

 However, there is still significant room left for improving the GPU performance of such operations; see for example [some results we have reported recently in this presentation](group-projects/big-num-arith/pres-mycroftfest-bignum.pdf).
 The presentation also includes references to related work.

 The task of this project is to reproduce or to improve on the reported results.
-We suggest you start with the linked DPP project and then think on how to rewrite the implementation of the target operations in a way that improves the PU performance.
+We suggest you start with the linked DPP project and then think on how to rewrite the implementation of the target operations in a way that improves the GPU performance.
 Then you should probably discuss your ideas with us, and finally go ahead and strive to derive a very efficient implementation.

-Finally, we advise you stick with addition and multiplication, and only if time remains after you have engineered an efficient implementation, you move to more complex operations such as division.
+Finally, we advise you stick with addition and multiplication until you derive efficient implementations, and only if time remains you move to more complex operations such as division.

 ## Project Related to Automatic Differentiation

-This
+[Minpack-2 benchmark](group-projects/Mpack-2/Minpack-2.pdf) consists of a collection of problems that require computation of derivatives.
+The implementation language is Fortran, and each problem implementation has options for computing the primal (original program), or/and the associated Jacobian (or even Hessian).

+This task refers to porting one (or several) of the Minpack-2 benchmarks to Futhark: you need to translate only "the primal" (i.e., the original function that requires differentiation), and then you may use Futhark's support for automatic differentiation to compute the dense Jacobian/Hessians.

+Many of the Minpack-2 primals result in sparse Jacobians or Hessians (i.e., the second-order derivative); hence the last step is to visualize/characterize the sparsity of the differentiated code.
+[Here is a paper that shows the sparsity of a several applications from Minpack-2](group-projects/Mpack-2/Efficient_Computation_of_Gradients_and_Jacobians_b.pdf)

+Bonus: if time permits, you may try to optimize the computation, e.g., by packing in a safe way several unit vectors into a denser representation that contains several one entries.

+## Batched Rank-k Search

+For those that have not chosen this problem in the PMPH course, you are welcome to solve [the rank-k search problem](group-projects/rank-search-k/Project-RankSearch-k.pdf).